patxoca/arv.autotest/README.rst

 Installation
 ============

-This program has been tested only with python 2.7.
-It may work with versions 2.5 and 2.6.
-Probably it won't work with 3.x.
+This program has been tested with python 2.6, 2.7, 3.3 i 3.4.

 ::